If you are interested in voicing a concern to Mayor and Council, there are a number of options.

 Meetings begin at 4:00 p.m., unless otherwise advertised.
 The public will be able to speak on current Agenda items at the beginning of the Council meeting on the second Tuesday of the month.
 The opportunity to speak on municipal matters (formerly held at Committee of the Whole meetings) will be provided at the end of the Council meeting on the fourth Tuesday of the month.
 Rather than a forum for debate, it is a place to raise concerns.

 You can request to be added to a Regular Council Agenda as a Delegation, wherein your delegation can make a 10 minute presentation.
 The requested to be added as a delegation must be done in writing (email is acceptable), no later than 4:00 p.m. on the Wednesday prior to a meeting.

-Correspondence can be submitted to the Corporate Officer by fax 250-679-3070 or email email@example.com, however the original documents must still be submitted to the Village Office.
+Correspondence can be submitted to the Corporate Officer by email to firstname.lastname@example.org or by fax to 250 679 3070, however the original documents must still be submitted to the Village Office.

 Please note that all correspondence submitted to the Village of Chase will form part of the public record and will be published if this matter is before Council or a Committee of Council.
 The Village considers the author’s address relevant to Council’s consideration of this matter and will disclose this personal information.
 However, the author’s phone number and email address are not required and should be omitted if the author does not wish this personal information disclosed.